One in five adults in the US experiences mental illness each year. That’s a lot of people.

 Attention deficit hyperactivity disorder (ADHD)...When people are, yes, inattentive and hyperactive.
 Think: lack of focus, getting easily distracted, talking non-stop.
 While it’s most common in kids, about 4% of US adults have ADHD.

-Psychotic disorders…These cause people to remove themselves from reality.
-Two of the most common symptoms are hallucinations (images or sounds that are not real) and delusions (false ideas that the person believes are true, even when there’s evidence against it).
-Schizophrenia is an example, and about 1% of adults in the US live with the disorder.
+Psychotic disorders…These cause people to disconnect from reality.
+Two of the most common symptoms are hallucinations (images or sounds that are not real) and delusions (false ideas that the person believes are true).
+Schizophrenia is an example, and less than 1% of adults in the US live with the disorder.

 Post-traumatic stress disorder (PTSD)...It’s a condition that develops after a traumatic and/or terrifying event.
 This includes things like sexual assault, the death of a loved one, or military combat.
 People with PTSD often have thoughts and memories of the event, and can be emotionally detached.
 There are also other trauma-and stressor-related disorders, such as acute stress disorder, where symptoms last from three days to one month after a traumatic event.